felixoakz/bash-pomodoro/README.md

 - This script uses the command paplay to play sound alerts, which may not be present on all systems.

 ## TODO
 - Add OS check provision.
-I saw that somewhere the day before yesterday in someone's repo.
+I saw that somewhere the day before yesterday in someone's repo,
-- Add Unicode Emoji if terminal supports
+- Add Unicode Emoji if terminal supports,
-- Add the option to choose between different sounds to be reproduced at the timer completion.
+- Add the option to choose between different sounds to be reproduced at the timer completion,
+- Create an alias that takes a number argument to run the pomo timer from any directory

 ## **Authors**